 When it comes to seeking professional help for depression or other mental health issues, there are many online and in-person options available.
 Here’s a list of resources that might be helpful:

-Support Groups – Local community centers often hold meetings where those dealing with depression can come together to talk about their struggles and find strength through shared experience.
+- Support Groups: Local community centers often hold meetings where those dealing with depression can come together to talk about their struggles and find strength through shared experiences.